SiddhantGupta799/University-Time-Schedule-Planner/README.md

-# University-Time-Schedule-Planner
+# University Time Schedule Planner
-This Console App Plans the Class Schedule of a 4 Year B.Tech Program.
+This Console App Plans the Class Schedule of a 4-Year B.Tech Program.